EvotecIT/GPOZaurr/README.md

 ## Changelog

+- 0.0.40 - 18.06.2020
+  - Fix for error `Get-GPOZaurrLink` - same issue as described on my [earlier blog - Get-ADObject : The server has returned the following error: invalid enumeration context.](https://evotec.xyz/get-adobject-the-server-has-returned-the-following-error-invalid-enumeration-context/).
+    - `WARNING: Get-GPOZaurrLink - Processing error The server has returned the following error: invalid enumeration context.`
+    - `WARNING: Get-GPOZaurrLink - Processing error A referral was returned from the server`
+  - Added `SkipDuplicates` for `Get-GPOZaurrLink`
 - 0.0.39 - 17.06.2020
   - Updates to `Invoke-GPOZaurrPermission` with new parameter `LimitAdministrativeGroupsToDomain`
     - This will get administrative based on IncludeDomains if given.
 It means that if GPO has Domain admins added from multiple domains it will only find one, and remove all other Domain Admins (if working with Domain Admins that is)